-Our domain ‘sendx.io’ was set up 4 years ago and we have been using GSuite to communicate within the team.
-We would never expect our emails to land in the spam box…
+Our domain sendx.io was set up four years ago, and we have been using GSuite to communicate within the team.
+We never expected our emails to land in the spam box.

-We have been in the email deliverability space for over 2 years now.
-Proper authentication (SPF/DKIM/DMARC records), maintaining server/domain reputations, etc, have been like the back of our hands.
+We have been in the email deliverability space for over two years now.
+Proper authentication (SPF/DKIM/DMARC records), maintaining server and domain reputations, etc., have been like the back of our hands.

 But when we added DMARC records… we noticed that something was not right.

-Because I once came for a Zoom call and sat there for 10min munching my makhanas… alone.
-Everyone invited to the meeting said they didn’t get an invite in the first place. (ugh, should check if people accepted the invite next time)
+I once joined a Zoom call and sat there for ten minutes munching my makhanas… alone.
+Everyone invited to the meeting said they didn’t get an invite in the first place.
+(Note to self: check if people accepted the invite next time.)

-The bigger issue was, where are the calendar invites sent from a 4-year-old domain managed by experts going?
+The bigger issue was: where were the calendar invites from a four-year-old domain managed by email experts actually going?

-Yes, this was a big issue because calendar emails are so crucial for sales calls as well.
-Internally, we can always ping people on slack or check on WhatsApp but that’s not possible for a sales call.
-And if a sales call doesn’t happen… you just left a big bag of cash on the table and walked away.
+This was a big issue because calendar emails are crucial for sales calls as well.
+Internally, we can ping people on Slack or WhatsApp, but that’s not possible for client calls.
+And if a sales call doesn’t happen, you’ve just left a big bag of cash on the table and walked away

-When we started investigating this, initially we couldn’t find a clue.
+When we started investigating, we couldn’t find a clue at first.
 Everything looked perfect.
 Let me show you what I mean.

 We knew our GSuite emails were properly authenticated.
-But we still checked everything to not just be blinded by our own perception.
+Still, we double-checked everything instead of assuming all was fine.

-We checked each and every mail to know if DMARC was passing.
-The result was: “Yes”, they were… See the screenshot below.
+We checked each and every mail to confirm if DMARC was passing.
+The result: Yes, they were.
+See the screenshot below.

 Then, we thought that the problem could be with just the Google apps related emails e.g. Google calendar or Google drive related mails, which need special changes for them to work.